JulieMontoya/Random_Beeb_Stuff/sideways_rom_ram/README.md

 # SIDEWAYS ROM AND RAM STUFF

+## ROM FILING SYSTEM

+The Acorn ROM Filing System allows a stream of bytes from ROM to be treated effectively as a tape, from which files can be accessed sequentially and which can be wound under precise control of the MOS to any desired counter position.
+The data is split into blocks with CRCs and headers, with the possibility of abbreviating the header on all but the first and last blocks.

+The `make_rfs` script is a utility for generating this byte stream from one or more files on the host, intended for use in the process of developing software to run on an emulated BBC Micro or Acorn Electron.

 ## make_rfs

 A Perl script to create the data stream for a Rom Filing System ROM, including headers and CRCs,